Q-Minh/nihu/dox/introduction.md

 \f$ S \f$ denotes a boundary surface,
 \f$ t_i \f$ and \f$ d_j \f$ denote base functions of discretised function spaces, and
 \f$ \mathcal{K} \f$ denotes an integral operator defined by its kernel function \f$ K \f$.
-Such integrals frequently arise when numerical solution of boundary value problems is formalised using the finite or boundary element methods (see for example \ref theo_bem_example).
+Such integrals frequently arise when the numerical solution of boundary value problems is formalised using the finite or boundary element methods (see for example \ref theo_bem_example).

 Unified programming interface {#introduction_unified}
 =============================

-The main motivation to develop NiHu is to provide a unified open source software framework for BEM problems of different kinds.
+The main motivation of developing NiHu is to provide a unified open source software framework for BEM problems of different kinds.
 Our implementation is capable to generate BEM executables
 - with Direct and Indirect BEM formalism
 - with Galerkin, Collocational and General solution methods
 - in 2D and 3D
-- with generally defined element types
+- with element types defined in a general manner

 The main C++ core of NiHu can be considered as a skeleton that defines different BEM problems in a general way, by reflecting mathematics behind boundary elements in the C++ code.
 The C++ code snippet below demonstrates the capabilities of NiHu's application layer: